tobiasbriones/blog/swe/ops/os/automation/initializing-the-mathswe-ops-github-organization-2024-06-19/ensuring-security-without-breaking-the-api-in-system-ops-2024-06-20/index.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- This file is part of https://github.com/tobiasbriones/blog -->

-# Ensuring Security Without Breaking the Api in System Ops (2024/06/20)
+# Ensuring Security Without Breaking the API in System Ops (2024/06/20)